Confraternity of Our Lady of Mercy

 One of the Spiritual Works of Mercy is to “Comfort the Sorrowful.”
 There are a tremendous number of people who suffer from sorrow and grief in our world today, so there is a tremendous need for Christians to practice this work of mercy.
 First of all, what are some examples of people in sorrow today? […]

-Filed Under: Uncategorized, Works of Mercy
+Filed Under: Grief and Healing, Works of Mercy

 • 1